 - 1 eggplant

 When selecting the vegetables, be sure they have approximately the same radius.
-Thicker is not necessarily better, as the rings and fan will work and look better if the vegetable rounds are smaller and more manageable.
-I worked with approximately 6cm (2-1/3in) rounds, and was satisfied with the baking and serving processes.
+Thicker is not necessarily better, as the rings look better if the vegetable rounds are smaller and more manageable.
+I worked with approximately 6 cm (2-1/3in) rounds.
 Wash the vegetables and slice into uniform slices of approximately 4mm (1/8in) width using a very large knife, or use your very trustworthy mandoline slicer for the job.
 Set all the scraps and ugly cuts aside for the pipérade – nothing goes to waste!

 Set some kitchen paper flat on a large surface, such your table or counter, and lay all the vegetable rounds individually.
-Sprinkle with salt before continuing with the pipérade to draw out their water to avoid soggy ratatouille.
-Be sure to turn over once water beads are visible and salt the other side to repeat the process.
+Sprinkle with salt before continuing with the pipérade to draw out their water to avoid a soggy ratatouille.
 Pat dry right before layering.

 For the Pipérade